mirru2532/tornado-instances/README.md

 1. `max number of new instances in one proposal` - the current version supports the addition of a maximum of 3 instances at once.
 2. `proposal creation fee` - this fee is charged from creator of proposal during `createProposalApprove/createProposalPermit` factory method execution.
 It can be changed by governance.
 Default value is stored in `config.js`.

+## Warnings

+1. This version of the factory creates a proposal for **immutable** Tornado instance initialization.
+2. Users should manually propose a proposal after its creation using the factory (in governance UI for example).
+As `propose()` method caller must have 1000 TORN locked in the governance.
+Moreover, the proposer can't propose more than one proposal simultaneously.

 ## Tests

 Setting up the repository: